Pub Year

 Identification picture of Now in November.

-The front flap of the dust jacket has a fold-out flap with reviews.
-The fold-out is
+The front flap of later issue dust jackets has a fold-out flap with reviews.
+The

-The front flap of the dust jacket has a fold-out flap with reviews.
+The front flap of later issue dust jackets has a fold-out flap with reviews.
 The fold-out is perforated and was sometimes removed.
 The fold-out contains an interesting quote by John Farrar (founder of Farrar, Straus & Giroux) which is a (sort of) compliment: "I'd like to wager that first edition copies of Josephine Johnson's Now In November will one day be worth as much as those of any living American writer."
 He certainly underestimated the value.

 Other first edition points for books by Josephine Johnson include: Winter Orchard.

 Disclaimer: This website is intended to help guide you and give you insight into what to look for when identifying first editions.
 The information is compiled from the experience of reputable collectors and dealers in the industry.
-Gathering and updating information about these books is more an art than a science, and new points of issue are sometimes discovered that may contradict currently accepted identification points.
+Gathering and updating information about these books is more an art than a science, and new identication criteria and points of issue are sometimes discovered that may contradict currently accepted identification points.
 This means that the information presented here may not always be 100% accurate.
-If you spot a mistake, drop us an e-mail and we will do our best to investigate and correct it.